ghaberek/libui-euphoria/README.md

 ## Status

-- [x] Wrapper code is complete; new features will be added as they arrive in [libui](https://github.com/andlabs/libui)
+- [x] Wrapper code is complete; new features will be added as they arrive in [libui](https://github.com/andlabs/libui).
-- [ ] Waiting on the completion of [#25](https://github.com/andlabs/libui/issues/25) in order to consider the wrapper stable for release
+- [x] ~~Waiting on the completion of [#25](https://github.com/andlabs/libui/issues/25) in order to consider the wrapper stable for release.~~ (done)
+- [ ] Testing is incomplete.
+More examples are welcome.

+This wrapper should be stable but keep in mind that [libui](https://github.com/andlabs/libui) is still in [alpha](https://github.com/andlabs/libui/blob/master/TODO.md) status.

 ## History